This article is not about building a

 We can find our recent push deployment in the following section in Azure.

-Next time we will be exploring GitHub Deployments, Custom domains, and Storage options!
+Next time we will explore GitHub Deployments, Custom domains, and Storage options!